dhellmann/pymotw-3/source/warnings/index.rst

 command line.

 .. {{{cog
-.. cog.out(run_script(cog.inFile, '-W "ignore:do not:UserWarning::0" warnings_filtering.py'))
+.. cog.out(run_script(cog.inFile, '-W "ignore:do not:UserWarning::0" warnings_filter.py'))
 .. }}}

 ::

-	$ python3 -W "ignore:do not:UserWarning::0" warnings_filtering\
+	$ python3 -W "ignore:do not:UserWarning::0" warnings_filter.py
-	.py

-	warnings_filtering.py:12: UserWarning: Show this message
+	warnings_filter.py:12: UserWarning: Show this message
 	  warnings.warn('Show this message')

 .. {{{end}}}

 The same pattern matching rules apply to the name of the source module containing the call generating the warning.
-Suppress all messages from the ``warnings_filtering`` module by passing the module name as the pattern to the *module* argument.
+Suppress all messages from the ``warnings_filter`` module by passing the module name as the pattern to the *module* argument.

 .. literalinclude:: warnings_filterwarnings_module.py